-openspace is a non-profit arts development organisation that integrates artworks into the fabric of an urban landscape.
+openspace is a non-profit arts development organisation based in London that integrates artworks into the fabric of an urban landscape.

 We create a stimulating environment that makes a direct contribution to the personal, economic and community well-being of local residents and the wider public.